javieryu/nerf_bridge/README.md

 | ``pipeline.datamanager.topic_sync`` | Selects between ``[exact, approx]`` which correspond to the variety of [TimeSynchronizer](http://docs.ros.org/en/lunar/api/message_filters/html/python) . | ``exact`` |
 | ``pipeline.datamanager.topic_slop`` | If an approximate time synchronization is used, then this parameters controls the allowable slop, in seconds, between the image and pose topics to consider a match. | 0.05 (s) |

-To launch the NerfBridge (which also starts Nerfstudio) use the command command below.
+To launch NerfBridge we use the Nerfstudio CLI with the command command below.
 ```
-python ros_train.py --data /path/to/config.json [OPTIONS]
+ns-train ros-nerfacto --data /path/to/config.json [OPTIONS]
 ```
 After initializing the Nerfstudio, NerfBridge will show a prompt that it is waiting to receive the appropriate number of images before training starts.
 When that goal has been reached another prompt will indicate the beginning of training, and then its off to the races!

 To set the options above replace ``[OPTIONS]`` with the option name and value.
 For example:
 ```
-python ros_train.py --data /path/to/config.json --pipeline.datamanager.data_update_freq 1.0
+ns-train ros-nerfacto --data /path/to/config.json --pipeline.datamanager.data_update_freq 1.0
 ```
 will set the data update frequency to 1 Hz.

-## Our Testing Setup
+## Our Setup
-The following is a description of the testing setup that we at the Stanford Multi-robot Systems Lab have been using to train NeRFs online with NerfBridge.
+The following is a description of the setup that we at the Stanford Multi-robot Systems Lab have been using to train NeRFs online with NerfBridge from images captured by a camera mounted to a quadrotor.

 ### Camera
 We use a **Intel Realsense D455** camera to provide our stream of images.
 This camera has quite a few features that make it really nice for working with NeRFs.